 It’s no secret that the Vikings were prolific (and terrific) progenitors.
 They traveled far in search of riches, and often those they encountered were of interest to them in more ways than one.
-A recent study in the Orkneys found that the local population’s belief that their ancestry stemmed back to Ireland was in fact wrong.
-Instead, most of the island’s population are of Norse heritage genetically.
-Surprises such as these are actually common.
-Communities often build elaborate stories about their ancestry, but recent advances in genetic testing have allowed researchers to paint a very different picture of who is made of what.
-When it comes to the Vikings, for example, it turns out they did not simply show up, pillage, rape, and leave, but instead colonized favorable areas, leaving behind a highly pronounced genetic lineage.
-Thus begs the question: do you have Viking blood?
+The historical and archaeological records tell us the Vikings settled many parts of the world, and some of these settlements have been reinforced with modern genetic evidence as well.
+When it comes to the Vikings, it turns out they did not merely show up, pillage, rape, and leave, but instead colonized favorable areas, in many cases left behind a genetic lineage.
+This begs the question: do you have Viking blood?

 If you don’t think you have Viking blood in you, think again.
 The Scandinavians of the Viking Age spread their seed and their people across the known world.
 Below is a list of modern countries and how likely you are to be a Viking descendant if you are from one of them.